emanueleDiVizio/mc-recruitment-test/README.md

 # Build & Deploy

 I haven't implemented a deploy step as it's quite cumbersome to set up keys for Android and iOs store release, and it is not necessary for the sake of the test, as running `yarn android` and `yarn ios` produces dev build artifacts already.
 However, these guide would need to be followed to perform a signed release build (https://reactnative.dev/docs/running-on-device.html#building-your-app-for-production).
-A debug build is also present as an artifact on Github Actions pipeline.
+A debug Android build is also present as an artifact on Github Actions pipeline.

 ## iOS